Lab 02 - Functions, While loops, and File I/O

 Python already has a built-in way to create, write to, and read files.

 To work with a file, we need to open it by using the open function and provide as arguments the filename and the mode we want to use.
-There are several different mode for opening a file such as write mode, read mode, or append mode.
+There are several different modes for opening a file such as write mode, read mode, or append mode.

 Opening and Closing a File